GoosefleetEO/aa-structures/README.md

 `STRUCTURES_ADD_TIMERS`| Whether to automatically add timers for certain notifications on the timerboard (will have no effect if [aa-timerboard](https://allianceauth.readthedocs.io/en/latest/features/timerboard/) app is not installed).<br>Will create timers from anchoring, lost shield and lost armor notifications  | True
 `STRUCTURES_ADMIN_NOTIFICATIONS_ENABLED`| whether admins will get notifications about import events like when someone adds a structure owner | True
+`STRUCTURES_DEFAULT_TAGS_FILTER_ENABLED`| Enable default tags filter for structure list as default | False `STRUCTURES_DEFAULT_LANGUAGE`| Sets the default language to be used in case no language can be determined. e.g. this language will be used when creating timers.
+Please use the language codes as defined in the base.py settings file. | en
-`STRUCTURES_DEFAULT_TAGS_FILTER_ENABLED`| Enable default tags filter for structure list as default | False `STRUCTURES_FEATURE_CUSTOMS_OFFICES`| Enable / disable custom offices feature | True `STRUCTURES_FEATURE_STARBASES`| Enable / disable starbases feature | True `STRUCTURES_FORWARDING_SYNC_GRACE_MINUTES`| Max time in minutes since last successful notification forwarding before service is reported as down  | 5
+`STRUCTURES_FEATURE_CUSTOMS_OFFICES`| Enable / disable custom offices feature | True
+`STRUCTURES_FEATURE_STARBASES`| Enable / disable starbases feature | True
+`STRUCTURES_FORWARDING_SYNC_GRACE_MINUTES`| Max time in minutes since last successful notification forwarding before service is reported as down  | 5